-In accordance with the By-laws, the FRO must be selected from among candidates who have performed the following activities for at least three years:
+In accordance with the By-laws, the FR0 must be selected from among candidates who have performed the following activities for at least three years:

-- administration, control or senior management activities in companies listed on regulated stock exchanges in Italy or other European Union countries or other OECD countries with a share capital of no less than €2 million or; - statutory audit activities in companies indicated in the preceding point or; - professional activities or university lecturing activities in the financial or accounting sectors or; - senior management positions in public or private entities with financial, accounting or control expertise.
+- administration, control or senior management activities in companies listed on regulated stock exchanges in Italy or other European Union Countries or other OECD Countries with a share capital of no less than €2 million or; - statutory audit activities in companies indicated in the preceding point or; - professional activities or university lecturing activities in the financial or accounting sectors or; - senior management positions in public or private entities with financial, accounting or control expertise.

-On May 9, 2017, the Board of Directors, upon the proposal of the CEO, in agreement with the Chairman, having received the favourable opinion of the Board of Statutory Auditors and in consultation with the Nomination Committee, confirmed the appointment of the Chief Financial Officer (CFO) of Eni SpA, Massimo Mondazzi186, as the FRO.
-In its meeting of February 15, 2018 the Board of Directors performed the periodic assessment of compliance with the requirements for the position of FRO.
+On May 9, 2017, the Board of Directors, upon the proposal of the CEO, in agreement with the Chairman, having received the favourable opinion of the Board of Statutory Auditors and in consultation with the Nomination Committee, confirmed the appointment of the Chief Financial Officer (CFO) of Eni SpA, Massimo Mondazzi as the FRO 172.
+Most recently on February 14, 2019 the Board of Directors performed the periodic assessment of compliance with the requirements for the position of FRO.